St. Laurence High School: History

 St. Laurence High School was founded by the Congregation of Christian Brothers as a boys' school.
-With the closure of its neighboring sister school Queen of Peace High School, a girls' school run by the Dominican Sisters, it was announced that St. Laurence would become co-educational from the 2017–2018 academic year onwards and accommodate transferring female students.
+With the closure of its neighboring sister school Queen of Peace High School, a girls' school run by the Dominican Sisters, the St. Laurence board of directors announced that the school would become co-educational from the 2017–2018 academic year onwards and accommodate transferring female students.

 Currently, AERO Special Education Cooperative occupies the former Queen of Peace campus, with new accessible construction completed in 2023.

 Classes

-At the start of the 2013 school year, St. Laurence High School became a STEM school.
+At the start of the 2013 school year, St. Laurence became a science, technology, engineering, and mathematics (STEM) school.
 The school incorporates spirituality and leadership in its STEM program.
+Since 2016, St. Laurence has also hosted a Career Pathways program offering 11 different pathways, including aquatic science, aviation, computer science, digital advertising, education, law enforcement, and medical exploration.

-In 2021, St. Laurence High School began an IB Diploma Programme, making it one of only three Catholic high schools in Illinois to offer the program, along with DePaul College Prep and Trinity High School.
+In 2021, St. Laurence began an IB Diploma Programme, making it one of only three Catholic high schools in Illinois to offer the program, along with DePaul College Prep and Trinity High School.

 Athletics

-St. Laurence High School is a member of both the Chicago Catholic League (CCL) for boys' sports and the Girls Catholic Athletic Conference (GCAC) for girls' sports.
+St. Laurence is a member of the Chicago Catholic League for boys' sports and the Girls Catholic Athletic Conference for girls' sports.
 It is also a member of the Illinois High School Association (IHSA).
 St. Laurence sponsors interscholastic teams in baseball, basketball, bowling, cheer, cross country, dance, eSports, flag football, football, golf, lacrosse, soccer, softball, tennis, track and field, volleyball, and wrestling, which compete in IHSA sponsored state championship tournaments.
 The school also sponsors an ice hockey team.

-The following teams have finished in the top four at the IHSA state tournament in their respective class:
+The following teams have won IHSA state tournaments in their respective classes: